Weak limits for exploratory plots in the analysis of extremes: QQ plot and ME plot in practice

 \subsubsection{QQ plots}

-We begin with a simple exercise for Pareto distribution with $ \xi=0.25$ ($ \bar F(x)=x^{ -4}, x\ge 1$).
-We simulate a sample of size $ n= 50000$ from this distribution and look at the QQ plot for extremes as defined in \eqref{eqn:Snqq}, see Figure \ref{fig:QQpareto}.
-The black line denotes the plot $ \mathcal{Q}_{ n}$ and the brown dotted line denotes the true line $ \mathcal{Q}$.
-We know that $ \mathcal{Q}_{ n}$ converges to $ \mathcal{Q}$ and as we see in the plot the two lines are close expect for the top right corner of the plots which correspond to the very large order statistics.
-We choose 3 different values for $ k$: 2000, 1500 and 1000 which are large in absolute terms but small compared to the sample size $ n$.
+We begin with a simple exercise for Pareto distribution with $ \xi =0.25$ ($ \bar F(x)=x^{ -4}, x\ge1$).
+We simulate a sample of size $ n= 50\mbox{,}000$ from this distribution and look at the QQ plot for extremes as defined in \eqref{eqnSnqq}; see Figure~\ref{figQQpareto}.
+The black line denotes the plot $ \mathcal{Q}_{ n}$, and the brown dotted line denotes the true line $ \mathcal{Q}$.
+We know that $ \mathcal{Q}_{ n}$ converges to $ \mathcal{Q}$, and, as we see in the plot, the two lines are close, except for the top-right corner of the plots, which correspond to the very large order statistics.
+We choose three different values for $ k$: 2000, 1500 and 1000, which are large in absolute terms, but small compared to the sample size $ n$.

-Following the discussion in Section \ref{sec:confidence} we know that the variance of the limiting distribution blows up as we move towards the extreme order statistics (towards the top-right corner) in the plot.
-So while obtaining a confidence bound we truncate at $ \lfloor \epsilon k\rfloor$-th order statistic for $ \epsilon =0.05 \mbox{ and }0.01$.
-The confidence bounds are obtained for the 6 cases.
-The three shades of the colored band signifies the $ 99\%, 95\%$ and the $ 90\%$ confidence band for the plot.
-As is evident in Figure \ref{fig:QQpareto} the true line lies within the bound in all the cases.
-It is also notable that the width of the confidence band increases as $ k$ and $ \epsilon $ decreases.
+Following the discussion in Section~\ref{secconfidence}, we know that the variance of the limiting distribution blows up as we move towards the extreme order statistics (towards the top-right corner) in the plot.
+So while obtaining a confidence bound, we truncate at $ \lfloor \varepsilon k\rfloor$th order statistic for $ \varepsilon=0.05 \mbox{ and }0.01$.
+The confidence bounds are obtained for the six cases.
+The three shades of the colored bands signify the $ 99\%, 95\%$ and the $ 90\%$ confidence bands for the plot.
+As is evident in Figure \ref {figQQpareto}, the true line lies within the bound in all the cases.
+It is also notable that the width of the confidence band increases as $ k$ and $ \varepsilon$ decrease.

-We use the result in \ref{prop:quantileofWtbyt} to compute the width of confidence band.
-Also note that the limit depends on the value of $ \xi$ and while obtaining the width of the band we replace $ \xi$ by its Hill estimate \citep[p.74]{resnickbook:2007}.
-We could use any consistent estimator of $ \xi$ and the choice of the estimator does not seem to be important as far as the simulation study is concerned.
-It is well known that estimating the parameter $ \xi $ can often be extremely tricky, see ``Hill-Horror plots'' in \citep[p.87]{resnickbook:2007}.
-But as far as obtaining confidence bounds is concerned we can get past that by using a conservative estimate of $ \xi$, i.e. a value which we strongly believe is not less than the true value of $ \xi$.

-Next we do a similar study for a right-skewed stable distribution with $ \xi=2/3 (\alpha =1.5)$ and mean 0.
-We use the same values of $ n,k$ and $ \epsilon $.
-The result is given in Figure \ref{fig:QQstable}.
-Here also we see that the method works well and the confidence band contains the true line in all the 6 cases.
+Next we do a similar study for a right-skewed stable distribution with $ \xi=2/3$ $(\alpha=1.5)$ and mean 0.
+We use the same values of $ n,k$ and $ \varepsilon$.
+The result is given in Figure~\ref{figQQstable}.
+Here also we see that the method works well, and the confidence band contains the true line in all the six cases.